header("Content-type: text/html; charset=iso-8859-1"); ?>

 Monday through Friday

-Voicemail is available to receive your calls 24 hours per day, 7 days per week.
+Questions regarding our new system or other concerns: Voicemail is available to receive your calls 24 hours per day, 7 days per week.
 Calls will be answered within one business day.
 Please be prepared to leave your name, workplace, city, state, phone number, email address and your question.

 The information provided by our physician consultants is not a replacement for local expertise or your state TB program protocols.
 Information is offered as clinical decision support, is advisory in nature, and is not intended to replace local healthcare decision-making or provision.
 Final clinical decisions are the sole responsibility of the healthcare provider.
+Consultations are responded to within 24-48 business hours.

 TB is a reportable disease and as such, healthcare professionals have a responsibility to act in accordance with local, regional, and state protocols, administrative rules and statutes.
 The TB program in your area is the ultimate public health authority.